 Constanza Vargas is a Research Fellow at CHERE.
 She has a background in pharmaceutical science and a Master’s degree in Health Economics, from the University of Queensland.
 Prior to joining CHERE, Constanza worked as a research coordinator in the Health Technology Assessment Unit of the Clinical Research Centre at the Pontificia Universidad Catolica in Santiago, Chile.
 She has experience in the development and adaptations of economics evaluations to support decision making, teaching post graduate courses in fundamentals of health economics and economic evaluations, critical appraisal of clinical evidence and the writing of scientific articles.
 Since joining CHERE she has reviewed and conducted evaluations for Pharmaceutical Benefits Advisory Committee.

-Vargas, C, Balmaceda, C, Rodríguez, F, Rojas, R, Giglio, A & Espinoza, MA 2019, 'Economic evaluation of sunitinib versus pazopanib and best supportive care for the treatment of metastatic renal cell carcinoma in Chile: cost-effectiveness analysis and a mixed treatment comparison', Expert Review of Pharmacoeconomics & Outcomes Research.View/Download from: UTS OPUS or Publisher's site
+Vargas, C, Balmaceda, C, Rodríguez, F, Rojas, R, Giglio, A & Espinoza, MA 2019, 'Economic evaluation of sunitinib versus pazopanib and best supportive care for the treatment of metastatic renal cell carcinoma in Chile: cost-effectiveness analysis and a mixed treatment comparison', Expert Review of Pharmacoeconomics & Outcomes Research, vol. 19, no. 5, pp. 609-617.View/Download from: Publisher's site

 Espinoza, MA & Vargas, C 2017, 'Evaluación de tecnologías sanitarias para la toma de decisiones y la rendición de cuentas: una urgente reflexión para el sistema de salud chileno [Evaluation of health technologies for decision making and accountability: an urgent reflection for the Chilean health system]', Value in Health Regional Issues, vol. 14, pp. 33-34.View/Download from: Publisher's site